Difference Between HRM and HRD

 Main Differences Between HRM and HRD

-2. HRM is a management department whose responsibility is to ensure that a particular organization’s employees give their best to achieve the result.
+2. HRM is a management department responsible for ensuring employees give their best to achieve the result.
 In contrast, HRD manages the training and development of the employees.

-3. HRM processes are carried out when required, whereas HRD processes are not occasional, they continue as long a person work in an organization.
+3. HRM processes are carried out when required; whereas HRD processes are not occasional, they continue as long a person works in an organization.

-4. HRM works on the management of various tasks, whereas HRD works specifically on development.
+4. HRM works on managing various tasks, whereas HRD works specifically on development.

 References